 This Northwest native is a beautiful forest fern which provides winter forage for deer, elk and other animals from Vancouver Island to Alaska.
 The Deer Fern is very attractive.

-I love hiking around on the Island and walking through old growth forest that have a moss and fern under story.
+I love hiking around on the Island and walking through an old-growth forest that has a moss and fern understory.

 This plant can be grown as a home garden plant and does best in partial to deep shade.
 If it outgrows a location the spreading clumps can be divided in the spring.
 Deer fern is an indicator of moist to wet forests from sea level to mountain zones.